kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

    could be in use, and approaches such as setting limit near current usage may be required.
 This issue needs further investigation.
-1. Older client versions: Previous versions of clients that are unaware of the new ResourcesAllocated and ResizePolicy fields would set them to nil.
+1. Older client versions: Previous versions of clients that are unaware of the new AllocatedResources and ResizePolicy fields would set them to nil.
 To keep compatibility, PodResourceAllocation admission controller mutates such an update by copying non-nil values from the old Pod to current Pod.